politicalphysicist/politicalphysicist.github.io/content/Politics/energyMarket2.md

 ###"Local" is not a Synonym for "Democracy"

-I do not see any way to have significant local control ownership of energy production without a national electricity market and all of the insanity that entails.
+I do not see any way to have significant local ownership of energy production without a national electricity market and all of the insanity that entails.
 It would be much more transparent and easier to understand if we were to develop a national plan for energy (with